jerickjoe111/launch-school/JS230/02a_events.md

 And, for keyboard-related events:

 - `key`: The string value of the pressed key (not supported by old browsers)
-- `shiftKey`: Boolean value that indicates whether the user pressed the shift key
+- `shiftKey`: Boolean indicating whether the user pressed the shift key
-- `altKey`: Boolean value that indicates whether the user pressed the aly key
+- `altKey`: Boolean indicating whether the user pressed the alt key
-- `ctrlKey`: Boolean value that indicates whether the user pressed the control key
+- `ctrlKey`: Boolean indicating whether the user pressed the control key
-- `metaKey`: Boolean value that indicates whether the user pressed the command or meta key
+- `metaKey`: Boolean indicating whether the user pressed the command or meta key

 ### Methods